Volfrant/Spa-Salon-Boostrap4/README.md

 # Spa-Salon-Boostrap4
-This is website developed in order to learn the new features of Boostrap4
+This is a website developed in order to learn the new features of Boostrap4.